 The point is, just because you were born female does not mean you do not exist.

 Art-making is one way of understanding internal and external worlds.
 The medium – paper, wood, wax, words, found objects – is a conveyance through which I attempt to shape a statement.
-It is a substance and process for figuring out and describing a response to life lived.
+It is a substance and process for figuring out and describing a response to life while living it.